carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 > ## Preparation Magic
 >
 > If you type the command:
-> `PS1='\W\?$ '`
+> `PS1='\W\ $ '`
 > into your shell, followed by pressing the <kbd>Enter</kbd> key,
-> your window should look like.
+> your window should look like this:
-> ~\ $
+> `~\ $`
 > That only shows the ultimate directory where you ar standing.
 In this case
 > it is the home directory.
 The symbol `~` is an abbreviation of the home directory.
 > This isn't necessary to follow along (in fact, your prompt may have
 > other helpful information you want to know about).
 This is up to you!
 {: .callout}

+The dollar sign is a **prompt**, which shows us that the shell is waiting for input;
+your shell may use a different character as a prompt and may add information before the prompt.
+When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.
+In this lesson we will use the dollar sign to indicate the prompt.

 ~~~
 $
 ~~~
 {: .bash}

-The dollar sign is a **prompt**, which shows us that the shell is waiting for input;
-your shell may use a different character as a prompt and may add information before the prompt.
-When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

 Let's find out where we are by running a command called `pwd` (which stands for "print working directory").